drenard921/Code-Portfolio/README.md

 that opperates on a microsoft azure server.

-For course information check the website below: https://sites.google.com/cs.washington.edu/cse-414-21au/
+For course information check the website: https://sites.google.com/cs.washington.edu/cse-414-21au/

 ### Python projects